Why Do Guitarists and Bassists Boil Their Strings? (Truth)

 2. Longer lifespan

-3. Faster break-breakin
+3. Faster break-in

 Advertisements

-Why do guitarists and bassists boil their strings? (truth) | audio apartment
+Why do guitarists and bassists boil their strings? (the truth) | 717qmgla7zl.
+Ac sl1500 | audio apartment

-How does boiling affect string sound?
+How does boiling the strings affect the sound?

 Image of a guitar in a red and white color with complete strings on it.
 Source: andre moura, pexels

 Image of a red and white guitar with complete strings on it.
-Source: Andre Moura, Pexels
+Source: andre moura, pexels

 How to boil your strings?

-Carefully remove strings from the pot after boiling (five or fifteen minutes).
+3. Carefully remove strings from the pot after boiling (five or fifteen minutes).
 To avoid injury, use tongs for this task.
 After taking the string from the pot, set it on the dry towel.
 Before moving on, thoroughly dry them with a towel.

 If you want even more tips and insights, watch this video called “Boiling Guitar Strings: Does it Actually Work?” from the SpectreSoundStudios YouTube channel.